gaganminocha/systemverilog/verification/uvm/uvm_component_skeleton/readme.txt

     `uvm_component_utils(comp)        //comp is the name of the class extended from uvm_component

 -Constructor
-    1 argument in extended class constructor
+    2 arguments in extended class constructor
         function new (input string inst = "comp", uvm_component parent = null);
             super.new(inst, parent);
         endfunction